My 11 Favourite Sydney Inner West Craft Beer Bars for the Best Booze Tour

 Stockade Brew Co (closed)

-Stockade’s vibe is as good as each of the others and the barrel room is the place to be to try their most-unique barrel-aged one-offs, such as the Old Money imperial stout.
+Stockade’s vibe was as good as each of the others and the barrel room was the place to be to try their most-unique barrel-aged one-offs, such as the Old Money imperial stout.

 Wildflower Brewing & Blending

 The daddy of wild ales in the area, if not the state.
-The brewery taproom and tours resumed only in April 2022.
+The brewery taproom and tours have resumed operations.
 If you adore funky and sour beers (and wines), you have to come here.
 Reservations recommended at peak times during their short opening hours.
 Food is also available to order.

 Wildflower Sydney Inner West craft beer